2 Americans found dead at hotel in Mexico’s Baja California Sur

 CABO SAN LUCAS, Mexico (AP) — Police in a seaside community on Mexico’s Baja California peninsula said Wednesday that two Americans have been found dead in their hotel room.

-Police said the deaths occurred in the community of El Pescadero on Tuesday.
+Police said he deaths occurred in the community of El Pescadero on Tuesday.
 The town is located between Todos Santos and the resort of Los Cabos, in Baja California Sur state.

 U.S. officials said they were aware of the case but could not comment on it because of privacy concerns.
 There was no immediate information on the names or hometowns of the victims.